News< back to all news

 Paws for Hope Animal Foundation has launched an innovative program to assist pets whose people are fleeing violence.

 No Pet Left Behind will provide temporary foster care for pets, allowing their person to leave an abusive relationship, find safety and the support needed to move on in their life.
-The program is the first of its kind within British Columbia and is in response to research which shows that the connection between a person and their pet is an integral part of the social safety net.
+The program is the first of its kind within British Columbia and is in response to research that shows that the connection between a person and their pet is an integral part of the social safety net.

 Kathy Powelson, Executive Director of Paws for Hope, explains: “Research has shown that animal abuse is present in 89% of domestic violence cases.
 We also know that many women will delay leaving an abuser for fear of their pet’s safety should they leave the pet behind.
 Unfortunately, few shelters allow pets.
 By introducing this new program, we hope to help protect the lives of both animals and victims of violence.”